Searching ...

 Golf

-Golf is a big thing in Charleston with plenty of courses and clubs inside the city itself and the areas surrounding it.
-But with so many places to play, choosing the best ones to go to can be hard.
-Here are just a few of the best courses to get you on your way to play.
+Golf is a big thing in Charleston.
+With plenty of courses and clubs inside the city and the surrounding areas, choosing the best ones to go to can be challenging.
+Here are a few of the best fairways to play on the South Carolina coast.

-According to Golf Digest, this golf course topped the 2017 to 2018 ranking in their list of Best Courses in South Carolina.
-This beautiful seaside course was designed to test the greatest players for the 1991 Ryder Cup.
-It has also been ranked as one of “the toughest courses in America” by Golf Digest.
-This Pete Dye course will also host the PGA Championship again in 2021, with the biggest challenge being its windy conditions off the tees.
+According to Golf Digest, the Ocean course topped the 2017 to 2018 ranking in their list of Best Courses in South Carolina.
+Kiawah Island’s beautiful seaside course was designed to test the greatest players for the 1991 Ryder Cup.
+The same magazine also ranked it as one of “the toughest courses in America.”
+This Pete Dye course hosted the PGA Championships.
+The biggest challenge is its windy conditions off the tees.

-Just like the Ocean Course, this course also gets plenty of attention and offers a more enjoyable experience for players of all levels.
-There are run-up areas in most greens, and there is a stylish clubhouse.
-A classic Carolina mix of pines, mossy oaks, palmettos, and magnolias provides this course with a gorgeous and natural setting, along with the creeks and marshes within it.
+Just like the Ocean Course, this resort course gets plenty of attention.
+It’s a more enjoyable experience for players of all levels.
+There are run-up areas in most greens.
+A classic Carolina mix of pines, mossy oaks, palmettos, and magnolias create a gorgeous and natural setting.
 There’s also water on most holes, but you shouldn’t worry about them unless you’ve had a wayward shot.

-The Oak Point Golf Course was provided with a total renovation in 2015 and has since then become a top contender in Kiawah’s top championship courses.
-In this course, you’ll get five-star service as well as excellent conditions with its “Scottish American design” by course architect Clyde Johnston.
-This course also features a collection of par 3s that are fun to attempt, making it a great choice for players of all levels.
+The Oak Point Golf Course has become a top contender among Kiawah’s top championship courses.
+Course architect Clyde Johnston’s “Scottish American design” features a collection of fun par 3s, making it an excellent choice for players of all levels.

 Water Sports